pedro-abundio-wang/deep-learning/1 neural-networks-and-deep-learning/Readme.md

 **tanh activation function**

-An activation function that almost always goes better than sigmoid function is 𝑡𝑎𝑛ℎ function.
+An activation function that almost always goes better than sigmoid function is tanh function.
 The graphic of this function is the following one:

 <div align="center">
   <img src="Images/117.png">
 </div>

 This function is a shifted version of a 𝑠𝑖𝑔𝑚𝑜𝑖𝑑 function but scaled between -1 and 1.
-If we use a 𝑡𝑎𝑛ℎ as the activation function it almost always works better then sigmoid function because the mean of all possible values of this function is zero.
+If we use a tanh as the activation function it almost always works better then sigmoid function because the mean of all possible values of this function is zero.
 Actually, it has an effect of centering the data so that the mean of the data is close to zero rather than to 0.5 and it also makes learning easier for the next layers.

 When solving a binary classification problem it is better to use sigmoid function because it is more natural choice because if output labels 𝑦 ∈ {0,1} then it makes sence that 𝑦̂ ∈ [0,1].